asantos00/website/content/blog/mistakes-react-redux.md

 [Video](https://www.youtube.com/watch?v=0FPeP4abYp0) | [Slides](https://speakerdeck.com/asantos00/redux-applications)

-I love [react](https://reactjs.org/), I've been writing applications with it since 2014.
-I've used lots of good and bad patterns, tools and approaches.
+I love [react](https://reactjs.org/), I've been writing applications with it since 2014, I've used lots of good and bad patterns, different tools and approaches.
 Some of them make me proud, some make me feel ashamed.

-Now I start to get that this is kind of a normal feeling, especially after seeing great developers like Ryan Dahl's and his talk called [10 Things I Regret About Node.js](https://www.youtube.com/watch?v=M3BM9TB-8yA).
+Now I start to get that this is kind of a normal feeling, especially after seeing great developers like Ryan Dahl and his talk called [10 Things I Regret About Node.js](https://www.youtube.com/watch?v=M3BM9TB-8yA).
 If you did not see it, yet, you're missing a great piece of knowledge.

-Some of these errors principles, patterns and mistakes are not react/redux only, in my opinion, you can apply them to most of the software you write.
+Some of the mentioned principles, patterns and mistakes are not react/redux only, in my opinion, you can apply them to most of the software you write.

-Getting back to the main topic, the good part of doing all those kinds of mistakes is that we definitely learn.
+The good part of doing all those kinds of mistakes is that we learn.
 Either by looking back and thinking or by stumbling with you and your code from a year ago.

 The main objective of this is to share them so you don't waste time doing the same exact mistakes I did.

-With no more to say, let's proceed to the mistakes.
+With no more to say, let's proceed to the mistakes & lessons learned.

 ## 1. _Componentize_ to soon - Create abstractions you don't need